Imperal Docs

 ScenarioWhy

-Your app status != 'active' (draft/suspended/pending_review)_record_earnings skips entirely
+Your app status != 'active' (draft/suspended/pending_review)No earnings are recorded

 User invokes a @ext.skeleton handlerSkeletons are free, web-kernel-driven; not billed